multycloud/multy-docs/docs/getting-started.md

 - `password` - corresponds to the Client Secret

 After you create a service principal, you can pass them to Multy in one of the following ways:
-- Add the credentials directly to the azure provider block in Terraform
+- Add the credentials directly to the azure provider block via Terraform variables
 - Export them as env vars:
 ```bash
 export ARM_TENANT_ID=xxxx-xxxx-xxxx-xxxx